swiftlang/swift-package-manager/Documentation/PackageDescriptionV4.md

 bug fixes.
 \- *prereleaseIdentifiers*: Used to denote a pre-released version for eg: alpha, beta, etc.
-\- *buildMetadataIdentifier*: Optional build meta data for eg: timestamp, hash, etc.
+\- *buildMetadataIdentifiers*: Optional build meta data for eg: timestamp, hash, etc.

 A `Version` struct can be initialized using a string literal in following